Federal Register Notices

 SUMMARY:

-The Postal Service is proposing to amend Mailing Standards of the United States Postal Service, Domestic Mail Manual (DMM®) subsections 503.2.1 and 601.1.0 to clarify mailing standards for currency.
+The Postal Service is proposing to amend Mailing Standards of the United States Postal Service, Domestic Mail Manual (DMM®) to modify the requirements for securing bundles of flats.

-ADDRESSES: Mail or deliver written comments to the manager, Product Classification, U.S. Postal Service, 475 L’Enfant Plaza SW, Room 4446, Washington, DC 20260-5015.
-If sending comments by email, include the name and address of the commenter and send to PCFederalRegister@usps.gov, with a subject line of “Mailing Currency”.
+ADDRESSES: Mail or deliver written comments to the Director, Product Classification, U.S. Postal Service, 475 L’Enfant Plaza SW, Room 4446, Washington, DC 20260-5015.
+If sending comments by email, include the name and address of the commenter and send to PCFederalRegister@usps.gov, with a subject line of “Securing Bundles of Flats”.
 Faxed comments are not accepted.

 SUPPLEMENTARY INFORMATION: